-Several injuries in Ottawa bus crash, no word of fatalities
+Several reported dead, 17 injured in Ottawa bus crash

-OTTAWA, Ontario (AP) — Ottawa police say a double-decker city bus has struck a transit shelter, seriously injuring several people.
+OTTAWA, Ontario (AP) — A double-deck city bus smashed into a transit shelter during Friday's rush hour, and Ottawa authorities said several people were killed and at least 17 people were injured.

+Police Chief Charles Bordeleau said that "there are some fatalities," though he didn't give a number.
+He said at least 17 people were hurt.

-The Ottawa Paramedic Service said Friday there are multiple critical injuries, though no immediate reports of fatalities.
+The Ottawa Paramedic Service said there were multiple critical injuries.

+Ottawa Hospital's trauma center said it had received nine patients "in critical condition" from the crash.

-The accident happened during Friday rush hour at the Westboro station in a neighborhood west of downtown Ottawa.
+The accident happened at the Westboro station in a neighborhood west of downtown Ottawa.

 Photos posted on Twitter shows extensive damage to the front of the bus, with the roof of a shelter pushed well into the bus's second deck.